-    LeadPages is a well known piece of landing page software that is very simple to use, so you can have landing pages up and running in minutes.
+LeadPages is a well known page builder that is very simple to use, so you can have landing pages up and running in minutes.

-    They have a suite of landing page templates that you can use that will achieve good conversions.
-The reason you know that they’ll achieve good conversions is that they get information from all their customers about their landing page conversion rates, and they aggregate this information.
-You can then sort the landing page options based on the highest converting template.
+They have a suite of templates that you can use that will achieve good conversions.
+The reason you know that they’ll achieve good conversions is that they get information from all their customers about their conversion rates, and they aggregate this information.
+You can then sort the page options based on the highest converting template.

 So why reinvent the wheel?

 - Leadpages Templates – 54 mobile-optimized templates to choose from.
 These templates are for different scenarios, e.g. for pages for downloading an ebook, signing up for a webinar, joining a mailing list etc.